I have mice. Am I filthy and should I be ashamed?

 How do I keep mice out of my home?

 The main line of defense, as with all wildlife getting in the home, is to fortify the perimeter.
-This means focusing on the foundation wall as well as roof line and any vents on the siding and roof that allow access.
+This means focusing on the crawlspace or foundation wall as well as the roofline and any vents on the siding and roof that allow access.
 Once past the exterior wall, mice and other animals such as raccoons can travel throughout the home- through the subfloor, up and down the walls, into the ceilings and into the living spaces.
 Depending on the circumstances, we can do secondary work to seal interior gaps in cabinets, the subfloor and elsewhere.

 Prevention: does my home just need to be wrapped in hardware cloth and chicken wire?